just4jc/bot-education/Student-Resources/README.md

 4. Intro to UI Controls for Bots: BotsRichUILab
 5. Track Bot Application's Health: BotsTelemetryLab
 6. Developing Unit Tests for Bots: BotsUnitTestingLab
-7. Using Ngrpk for Rapid Development and Testing: BotsNgrokLab
+7. Using Ngrok for Rapid Development and Testing: BotsNgrokLab